u6yuvi/session10/README.md

 Task:
 Refactor the Polygons class to make it an iterable, you'll need to implement both an iterable and an iterator.
 In

+Refer old_polygons.py for the implementation using the sequence

 Note:
 Python, an iterable is an object that implements the __iter__ method, and an iterator is an object that implements both the __iter__ and __next__ methods.